 Halloween is about the costumes, sure.
-But, for kids, the costumes are a means to an end and that end is candy.
-The ultimate goal of Halloween is to have your candy bucket overflowing with chocolate covered, sugar-coated riches when you get home so you can dump out and dividing up your haul into the good, the tradeable, and the gross (Mike and Ike?
-Gross).
-But candy is, well, candy and it’s bad for teeth.
-And, just as there’s a hierarchy of , there’s a list of main candy offenders that are much worse for a kids’ teeth than others.
+But, for kids, the costumes are a means to an end and that end is Halloween candy.
+The ultimate goal of Halloween is to have your candy bucket overflowing with chocolate covered, sugar-coated riches when you get home so you can dump out and dividing up your haul into the good, the tradeable, and the gross (‘sup Mike and Ike).
+The fact remains, though: candy is, well, candy and it’s bad for teeth.
+But what’s the worst Halloween candy?

 “We’re talking about one day,” says Dr. Ramon Duran, DMD.
 “If you’re taking proper preventative measures — brushing twice a day, especially at night — a single night of candy isn’t going to be too damaging.”
 However, Duran says, the problem with Halloween is that it gives kids a chance to create candy collections that, if not checked, can sustain months of unhealthy snacking.

 The reason candy is so problematic comes down to simple sugars.
 “Simple sugar is the fuel that causes the bacteria in your mouth to produce acid,” says Duran.
 As the bacteria breaks down the sugar, the resulting acid breaks down tooth enamel which can’t be rebuilt.
 “That fuel can last for up to an hour, depending on the type of candy, so if you have a kid who is eating a piece every half hour, the decay will become a constant process.”

 So, this Halloween, when your kid puts on his or her Fortnite or Black Panther costume, do your best to keep an eye out for these seven specifically severe offenders.